avinash1598/SSL-Proxy/README.md

 # SSL-Proxy
-SSL-Proxy for Windows implemented in python using sockets.
+SSL-Proxy for Windows developed in python using sockets.